British Virgin Islands travel guide

 Local authorities can provide further information and you should follow their advice.
 You can follow the Governor’s Office Facebook page and the Twitter account of the Governor @GusJaspert for updates on BVI.

 The hurricane season usually runs from June to November and further storms could affect the Caribbean.
-The impact of these could be particularly severe in light of the damage already caused by Hurricane Irma.
+The impact of these could be particularly severe in light of the damage already caused by the 2017 hurricanes.
 You should monitor local and international weather updates from the US National Hurricane Center and follow the advice of local authorities, including any evacuation orders.

 As the BVI is a British Overseas Territory, there is no formal British diplomatic representation and the local authorities deal with all requests for emergency assistance.